 What I saw first however, as did most, were dark blotches against a snow-white background.
 There was no face of any kind to see.
 Except there was!
-It took some doing, some adjusting, but finally I got it!
-I saw the face too!
+It took some doing, some adjusting, some intense looking, but finally I got it!

-Then, what was fascinating after that was, no matter how I looked at the picture, sidewards glance, upside down, back to front even when held against a clear window, I never failed immediately to recognize the face of Jesus in that photo.
+Then, what was fascinating after that was, no matter how I looked at the picture, sidewards glance, upside down, back to front even when held against a clear window, in a mirror, etc., I never failed immediately to recognize the face of Jesus in that photo.